Last updated Jan. 14 2021 | 5 min read

-Referred to by most everyone as ‘ticks’, these parasites are blamed for carrying the micro-organism that caused the death of so many British war dogs in Singapore several decades ago.
-And during the Vietnam war, more than 300 U.S. war dogs had died mysteriously from tropical canine hemorrhagic syndrome, and canine hemorrhagic fever.
+Referred to by almost everyone as ‘ticks’, these parasites are blamed for carrying the micro-organism that caused the death of so many British war dogs in Singapore several decades ago.
+And during the Vietnam war, more than 300 U.S. war dogs had died mysteriously from the tropical canine hemorrhagic syndrome and canine hemorrhagic fever.
 Intensive studies resulted in the finger of guilt pointing directly at the ordinary tick.

 Although there are several different species of ticks (wood tick, brown dog tick, etc.), a tick by any other name is still a tick.
 Because of resistance to insecticides, the tick is one of the most difficult external parasites to control.

 The female tick will lay up to five thousand eggs in the crevices of a kennel, baseboard, or under the carpeting in the home.
 Eggs are never deposited upon the host animal.
 After twenty to thirty days have elapsed, the eggs hatch and become larvae.
 The larvae then seek out a host dog, gorge themselves on his blood, then drop off again to hide.

 Six to twenty-three days later, the larvae molt and become eight-legged nymphs.
 The nymphs obtain another blood meal from a dog, drop off again, and go into hiding.
 Twelve to twenty-nine days later, the nymph tick molts and becomes an adult.
 As an adult, it once more seeks the dog, engorges blood, and mates.